cytoscape/cytoscape.js-blog/_drafts/2016-07-24-cytoscape-electron.md

 *Note: this is borrowed heavily from Electron's [quick start guide](http://electron.atom.io/docs/tutorial/quick-start/), which provides excellent boilerplate code for a simple app such as this one.*

-The first six statements are all initialization, first of the Electron specific componenets, then of the two windows we want to persist through the application's lifecycle.

 ## <a name="electron-window" />createWindow()

-`createWindow()` will create the loading window rather than the Cytoscape.js window.
+`createWindow()` will create the Cytoscape.js window where the graph will exist.
-This allows a user to input an API key if desired; also, it gives us an opportunity to display a loading spinner while the graph window remains hidden and loading.
-[`loadURL()`](http://electron.atom.io/docs/api/web-contents/#webcontentsloadurlurl-options) loads the loading screen for us.
+[`loadURL()`](http://electron.atom.io/docs/api/web-contents/#webcontentsloadurlurl-options) loads `index.html`, the main HTML page of our application.
 Now the purpose of Electron and Node.js should be more apparent—instead of a browser that will run JavaScript, we've written JavaScript that will run a browser!

-## <a name="electron-doneloading" />Listening to events: [`ipcMain.once()`](http://electron.atom.io/docs/api/ipc-main/#ipcmainoncechannel-listener)

-This listener is the biggest change between this code and Electron's Quick Start `main.js`.
-When a button on the loading page is clicked (not yet covered), the page will emit an event, `done-loading`, which `main.js` acts on.
-Specifically, the event will indicate that the user is ready to move on the graph.
-At this point, the API key for Twitter will have either been input or skipped; either way, we can move forward and let Twit handle a missing or incorrect API key.

-Like before, we'll create a new [`BrowserWindow`](http://electron.atom.io/docs/api/browser-window/#new-browserwindowoptions), only this time hidden with `show: false`.
-The `.loadURL()` function is used again, this time to load the primary page, with Cytoscape.js.
-This way, we can display a loading spinner while the page loads (providing a smoother experience).
-The window will emit it's own event once loading is done, this time a [`ready-to-show`](http://electron.atom.io/docs/api/browser-window/#using-ready-to-show-event) event that allows us to display the graph without any worry of page-flickering while loading.
-We'll unhide the new window with [`win.show()`](http://electron.atom.io/docs/api/browser-window/#winshow) and close the loading window with [`loadingWin.close()`](http://electron.atom.io/docs/api/browser-window/#winclose).
-Next, we'll add a listener for `closed` events to this new window, just like we did for the loading window.
-All that we need to do is set `win = null` so that the window may be garbage collected.
-Lastly, another listener is required for the `Erase Auth` button we'll later add to `index.html`.
-`restart` is similar to `done-loading` in that it's a custom event rather than one related to the Electron lifecycle.
-Relaunching is straightforward to do; [`app.relaunch`](http://electron.atom.io/docs/api/app/#apprelaunchoptions) opens a new instance of the app with the same arguments as before and [`app.exit(0)`](http://electron.atom.io/docs/api/app/#appexitexitcode) immediately closes the current copy of the app.

 ## <a name="electron-rest" />The rest of main.js

 A few more lines are necessary to round out `main.js`.
-We've writen a function to create a loading window but not yet provided a way to execute that function.
+We've writen a function to create a graph window but not yet provided a way to execute that function.
 Just like event listeners for windows, Electron has an event listener for the app becoming ready, [`app.on('ready', createWindow)`](http://electron.atom.io/docs/all/#event-ready).
-Here, we'll pass `createWindow()` as the function to run when the app is done loading.
+Here, we'll pass `createWindow()` as the function to run when the app is ready.

 MacOS handles application lifecycles differently than Windows or Linux; applications will stay "loaded" until the application has been quit, even if all windows are closed.
 With that in mind, we only want the following code to execute on non-MacOS systems.